-Insulation is a crucial component in any industrial plant.
-It helps maintain equipment efficiency, conserves energy, and protects workers.
-At the same time, even the best insulation can hide a problem if moisture reaches the metal surfaces beneath.
-This is where Corrosion Under Insulation (CUI), becomes relevant.
-CUI occurs when water becomes trapped under insulation and slowly corrodes the metal.
-Because it is hidden, corrosion often goes unnoticed until inspections or maintenance reveal the damage.
+Corrosion under insulation (CUI) is one of the most costly and easily overlooked threats in any industrial plant.
+Insulation plays a vital role in maintaining equipment efficiency, conserving energy, and protecting workers — yet even the best insulation can conceal a serious problem when moisture reaches the metal surfaces beneath.
+CUI occurs when water becomes trapped under insulation and slowly corrodes the metal below.
+Because it develops out of sight, the damage often goes unnoticed until inspections or maintenance finally reveal it

-Several factors contribute to CUI, including environmental conditions, the type of insulation, temperature fluctuations, and design flaws such as poor sealing or inadequate drainage.
-Certain insulation materials can absorb moisture or allow salts and electrolytes to interact with metal surfaces, leading to different types of corrosion, including galvanic corrosion, alkaline or acidic corrosion, and stress corrosion cracking.
-Understanding these factors is essential for effective prevention.
+Several factors contribute to CUI, including environmental conditions, insulation material type, temperature fluctuations, and design flaws such as poor sealing or inadequate drainage.
+Certain insulation materials absorb moisture or allow salts and electrolytes to interact with metal surfaces, leading to different corrosion types — including galvanic corrosion, alkaline or acidic corrosion, and stress corrosion cracking.
+Understanding these contributing factors is the foundation of effective prevention.

-Advanced monitoring technologies are increasingly being adopted, with the global CUI monitoring market projected to grow from USD 122.5 million in 2024 to USD 475.2 million by 2035, reflecting the growing importance of predictive maintenance in extending equipment life and reducing downtime.
+The scale of the problem is growing.
+The global CUI monitoring market is projected to expand from USD 122.5 million in 2024 to USD 475.2 million by 2035, reflecting how seriously industries now treat predictive maintenance and equipment longevity.

 CUI is often called a silent threat because it develops quietly beneath the surface.
 It does not make noise or show immediate signs, yet over time it can compromise the integrity of metal surfaces.
 With awareness, proactive material selection, proper design, protective measures, and regular monitoring, CUI can be effectively managed.
 Preventing corrosion early is always more cost-effective than repairing damage later.